MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 03/01-MiniLab_Conditional Access Azure MFA.md

 ## Configure the conditions for Multi-Factor Authentication

-With the Conditional Access policy created and a test group of users assigned, now define the cloud apps or actions that trigger the policy.
+With the Conditional Access policy created and a test group of users assigned, you can now define the cloud apps or actions that trigger the policy.
 These cloud apps or actions are the scenarios you decide require additional processing, such as to prompt for MFA.

 Configure the Conditional Access policy to require MFA when a user signs in to the Azure portal.